amarax/eve-visual-industry/README.md

 It's currently also my learning space for trying out a few things at once:
 - Svelte and SvelteKit
 - Publishing to GitHub Pages
+- Connecting to a Swagger API (ESI)
 - Building a web app from scratch

 It's currently just a personal project and is not meant to be used by others yet, so I won't (yet?) be answering any queries with regards to its functionality.

 The instructions below are currently targeted at my future self should I forget how to set things up.

-Ongoing documentation will be included in (docs/), which is NOT used for GitHub pages.
+Ongoing documentation will be included in [docs/](docs/), which is NOT used for GitHub pages.

 # Setting up